 Once you’ve defined the governance model, it’s essential to define the roles and responsibilities of each group.
 In most cases, this will be an oversight committee made up of representatives from your business units and IT team.
 They will have a say in how data is executed within their unit or across departments.

-The business side should include one or more representatives from each department who will ensure they understand what’s going on in other divisions, share best practices when possible, and help protect sensitive company information from unauthorized access or disclosure.
+The business side should include one or more representatives from each department who will ensure they understand what’s going on in other divisions, communicate best practices when possible, and help protect sensitive company information from unauthorized access or disclosure.

-Establish an oversight group
+Establish an Oversight Group

 While data is a process that the business should drive, it is also critical that there are checks and balances to ensure that no single department or individual has too much control over the process of democratizing your data.